influxdata/docs-v2/content/influxdb/clustered/query-data/influxql/_index.md

 influxdb/clustered/tags: [query, influxql]
 ---

-Learn to use InfluxQL to query data stored in InfluxDB Clustered.
+Learn to use InfluxQL to query data stored in {{% product-name %}}.

 {{< children type="anchored-list" >}}